Clytage/discord-bot-template/README.md

 # discord-bot-template
-A Discord bot template made to be easy to understand, and great to boost your bot production.
+[LEGACY] A Discord bot template made to be easy to understand, and great to boost your bot production.

 ## Template List (branch)
 - [Discord.js](https://github.com/Rahagia/discord-bot-template/tree/discordjs)